ceph/ceph/SubmittingPatches.rst

      https://github.com/ceph/ceph/pulls

    and click 'New pull request'.
+See :ref:`_title_of_commit` for our naming convention of pull requests.
 The 'hub' command-line tool, available from

      https://github.com/github/hub